AsessionGuy/warn-me-lol/README.md

 ### Note

-It doesn't check for Riot Games services so you are free to play Valorant, LoR, etc.
+It doesn't check for Riot Games Services so you are free to play Valorant, LoR, etc.